Resources

 Waking Up Early

 I know what a lot of you are thinking right now….
-Either you agree with me or you think that I am crazy.
+Either you agree with me or you believe that I am crazy.
 But, hear me out.

-If you wake up early in the morning, you are guaranteed to have free time to yourself to make things happen or take care of things that are important and matter to you.
+If you wake up early in the morning, you are guaranteed free time to yourself to make things happen or take care of what matters to you.

 It takes discipline to get out of bed.
-Waking up is the first battle of the day –– if you can succeed in winning this battle, then it sets you up to continue winning the battles that you encounter throughout your day.
+Waking up is the first battle of the day —if you can win this battle, it sets you up to continue winning the battles you encounter throughout your day.

-This discipline builds up over time and helps you to establish more and more discipline which only grows as you get into this habit.
-It also will help the discipline that you have in other parts of your life as well.
-Ultimately, discipline helps you have freedom, therefore the more discipline you have, the more freedom you will have.
+This discipline builds up over time and helps you to establish more and more discipline, which only grows as you get into this habit.
+It will also help the discipline you have in other parts of your life.
+Ultimately, discipline enables you to have freedom; therefore, the more discipline you have, the more freedom you will have.

 Seriously, TRY IT!

 I know, this idea of waking up early still sounds a little rough.
-But our CEO, Steve Harper, made early rising a part of his daily routine, and it has contributed a significant amount to his successes.
+But our CEO, Steve Harper, made early rising a part of his daily routine, and it has contributed significantly to his successes.

-Waking up early, he is able to find himself at the gym as it opens around 5 am so that he can work out.
-Working out is something that makes the minds of many people race, and it acts as a form of meditation to some, including Steve.
-This helps allow ideas to flow and it helps you establish some goals and think about the day ahead of you.
+Waking up early, he can get to the gym as it opens around 5 am to work out.
+Working out is something that makes many people’s minds race, and it serves as a form of meditation for some, including Steve.
+This helps ideas flow and enables you to set some goals and think about the day ahead.

 After the gym, Steve goes home, showers, and then heads to the office and is often there around 6 am.

-All of this happens before the typical person’s 9 to 5 starts.
+All of this happens before the typical person’s 9-to-5 starts.
 Crazy, right?
-Well think about it, if you were to get to the office at 6 am, or had some free time between 6 am and 9 am, you would have 3 whole hours to do whatever you want.
+Well, think about it, if you were to get to the office at 6 am or had some free time between 6 am and 9 am, you would have three whole hours to do whatever you want.

 Maybe it’s getting a head start on your work for the day or working on your personal brand or side hustle.

-Whatever it may be, waking up early would open up free time for you to be able get stuff done.
-Getting stuff done means that you are being more productive, and ultimately being more productive limits your stress, which can benefit your health and family life.
+Whatever it may be, waking up early would give you free time to get stuff done.
+Getting stuff done means you’re more productive, and ultimately, being more productive limits your stress, which can benefit your health and family life.

 Great, huh?!